cognitect/transit-format/README.md

 ### TaggedValues

-It is possible that Transit encoded data will contain a semantic type that a processing application does not have a decoder for.
+It is possible that Transit encoded data will contain a semantic type that a processing application does not have a read handler for.
 In that case, the encoded value cannot be decoded and is returned as an instance of a special TaggedValue type with two properties, a tag and a value (details vary by programming language).
 TaggedValues can be inspected by application code if required.
 If a TaggedValue instance is written with Transit, the tag and value are used for the encoded form. ensuring that TaggedValues roundtrip correctly.

 ### Write Flow